 We personally value travel far more than anything else.
 With that being said we obviously use a travel rewards credit card to earn miles and save up for free vacations.

 If you are using credit cards it’s always important to keep track of your credit score.
-You can do this for FREE using a company like Credit Sesame (you can read our in-depth review of their service here).

 13) Buy a used reliable car